Underpriced rent of a dwelling: increase on renewal of lease

 - Departmental Agency for Housing Information (Adil)

-- Decree No. 90-780 of 31 August 1990 on the revaluation of rent (up or down)Characteristics of references to be provided
+- Decree No. 90-780 of 31 August 1990 on rent revaluation (up or down)Characteristics of the references to be provided

-- Check that a housing is in a tense area
+- Verify that a dwelling is in a stretched area

 Simulator